Water Quality | Standards and Classification

 Using a grant from EPA, NEIWPCC funded and managed the work of a contractor, ENSR International, to collect, classify, and evaluate data on nutrients in the region's water bodies.
 Available for download are several of ENSR's reports, including one that compiles all the nutrient data that states and the U.S. Geological Survey collected over a ten-year period.

 NEIWPCC has also been an active participant in the national dialogue on this issue.
 In January 2011, NEIWPCC sent a letter to EPA Administrator Lisa Jackson to express our member states’ concerns regarding EPA’s direction on numeric nutrient criteria.
 The letter explains that while the Northeast states are committed to addressing nutrient pollution, most states favor a technical approach that relies on environmental response variables.
 The letter also states that numeric nutrient criteria should not be required to be independently applicable.
 In June 2011, NEIWPCC’s Director of Water Quality Programs, Beth Card, testified at a U.S. House subcommittee hearing on nutrients.
 In her testimony, Card urged EPA to allow states greater flexibility in developing and implementing numeric nutrient criteria.

 Nutrient criteria are just one piece of the overall issue of nutrient pollution.
 NEIWPCC is involved in many other initiatives related to nutrients, including efforts to reduce phosphorus pollution in Lake Champlain, the Long Island Sound Total Maximum Daily Load, a regional effort to reduce nutrient pollution from turf fertilizer, and assisting wastewater treatment plants in meeting nutrient reductions.

-For more information, contact Susy King, coordinator of our nutrient criteria workgroup.
+For more information, contact Dan Peckham, coordinator of our nutrient criteria workgroup.